dscho/pagefind-xkcd-demo/content/comics/2010-9-8-control.md

   Which, at one point, led to a study showing that LSD produces no more hallucinations than a placebo.
 img: https://imgs.xkcd.com/comics/control.png
 ---
+[Caption above the frame:]

+My Hobby:

-A man looks down at his arm calmly, while next to him a woman is violently flailing around in terror.
-In the foreground, two scientists, one holding a clipboard, look on in puzzlement.
+[Cueball looks down at his arm calmly, while next to him Megan is violently flailing around in terror.
+In the foreground a Cueball-like guy stands next to Ponytail who is holding a clipboard.
+They look on in puzzlement.]

-Man: My rash seems to have shrunk by about 20% today.
+Cueball: My rash seems to have shrunk by about 20% today.

-Woman: OH GOD SPIDERS
+Megan: OH GOD SPIDERS

-Scientists: ???
+Cueball-like guy: ? ?

+Ponytail: ?

+[Caption below the frame:]

+Sneaking into experiments and giving LSD to the control group.